physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="scoring"></a> Scoring

 For this year’s Challenge, we developed a [new scoring metric](https://github.com/physionetchallenges/evaluation-2020) that awards partial credit to misdiagnoses that result in similar treatments or outcomes as the true diagnosis as judged by our cadiologists.
 This scoring metric reflects the clinical reality that some misdiagnoses are more harmful than others and should be scored accordingly.
+Moreover, it reflects the fact that confusing some classes is much less harmful that confusing others classes.
 It is defined as follows:

 Let _C_ = [_c_<sub>_i_</sub>] be a collection of diagnoses.
 We compute a multi-class confusion matrix _A_ = [_a_<sub>_ij_</sub>], where _a_<sub>_ij_</sub> is the number of recordings in a database that were classified as belonging to class _c_<sub>_i_</sub> but actually belong to class _c_<sub>_j_</sub>.
 We assign different weights _A_ = [_a_<sub>_ij_</sub>] to different entries in this matrix based on the similarity of treatments or differences in risks.
 The score _s_ is given by _s_ = &Sigma;<sub>ij</sub> _w_<sub>_ij_</sub> _a_<sub>_ij_</sub>, which is a generalized version of the traditional accuracy metric.
 The score _s_ is then normalized so that a classifier that always outputs the true class(es) receives a score of 1 and an inactive classifier that always outputs the normal class receives a score of 0.